-- Cosmetics and personal care products, from perfume, nail polish, and hair spray to soap, shampoo, and skin moisturizers
+- Cosmetics and personal care products such as perfume, nail polish, hair spray, soap, shampoo, and skin moisturizers

 - Medical tubing and fluid bags

-- Food or beverages served or packaged in plastic that has phthalates
+- Eating or drinking things served or packaged in plastic that has phthalates

-- Dairy and meat from animals that have been exposed
+- Eating or drinking dairy and meat products from animals that have been exposed

-- Cosmetics, shampoo, skin moisturizers and other personal care products
+- Using cosmetics, shampoo, skin moisturizers, and other personal care products

-- Dust in rooms where the carpet, upholstery, or wood finishes contain phthalates
+- Having contact with dust in rooms where the carpet, upholstery, wall coverings, or wood finishes have phthalates

 You might be more likely to get exposed if you: